Australian Bureau of Statistics

 Coverage includes all private hospitals in Australia which operated for all or only part of the reference year are included in the collection.
 Updated lists of private hospitals are received throughout the year from state, territory and Commonwealth health authorities and every effort is made to include all hospitals in scope.

 Private Hospitals data are published annually on a financial year basis, and are generally released within 12 months of the end of the reference period.
-For example, 2009–10 Private Hospitals data are released on 17 June 2011.
-A user review resulting in new data categories had some impact on the release of the 2010-11 data, however this delay is not expected to continue.

 Non-sample errors are the main influence on accuracy in datasets which are a complete census of the population rather than a sample.
 Non-sample error arises from inaccuracies in collecting, recording and processing the data.
 The most significant of these errors are: mis-reporting of data items; deficiencies in coverage; non-response to particular questions; and processing errors.